Time Out New York called him "an innovator," the The Penguin Guide to Jazz

 Besides his ongoing work with the ICP Orchestra, Heberer maintains a busy performance

-and recording schedule with numerous New York City based ensembles, among them
+and recording schedule with numerous New York City based ensembles, among them the

 Click here for a list of additional collaborations.